Atlas Monroe: Here's What Happened After Shark Tank

 After the company's "Shark Tank" episode aired, Atlas Monroe had a massive influx of orders.
 Within two hours, they had $350,000 in online sales and sold out of stock.
 An Instagram post shared four days later thanked buyers for the support and offered pre-orders.
 They also promised bigger production capabilities.
 By 2020, sales had topped $1 million, which doubled by 2021, with earnings in the ballpark of $2 million.

 Walking away without a "Shark Tank" deal was anything but a setback, however.
 In 2021, Torres purchased a multi-million-dollar manufacturing plant in San Diego, California.
-The huge facility is capable of producing over 20,000 units weekly, now making Atlas Monroe the largest manufacturer of vegan fried chicken in the world.
-Plans have been set in motion to acquire yet another facility to further expand and meet demand.
+The huge facility was capable of producing over 20,000 units weekly, making Atlas Monroe the largest manufacturer of vegan fried chicken in the world — at the time.

 What happened next to Atlas Monroe?